Physical Therapy for Arthritis

 - Get tips on how to modify your environment.
 We’ll help you identify ways to modify your environment that will help make everyday tasks easier.

 - Learn about the most effective pain-relieving therapies.
-From hot and cold therapy to topical pain medications, we can help you find the most effective pain-relieving therapies for your specific type of arthritis.
+From hot and cold therapy to topical pain medications, we can help you find the most effective pain-relieving therapies for your arthritis.

 If arthritis is limiting your physical activity, Lexington Rehab Center can help you get moving safely and effectively with the help of a skilled physical therapist.
 We will develop an individualized plan of exercises to improve your flexibility, strength, coordination, and balance.
 As a partner practice of Step Ahead Therapy, we work with most major insurance carriers, and will always work with the referring provider to ensure the patient gets the best care possible.
 Contact us today to schedule an appointment!